fbpx

 1. If you had the chance to start your career over again, what would you do differently?

 I do not have a career.
-I’ve never desired a career path, because I find it a really boring way to do life.
-I tend to just go for things I find interesting and fulfilling, and to keep doing them until they stop being fulfilling.
+I’ve never desired a career path because I find it a really boring way to do life.
+I tend to just go for things I find interesting and fulfilling and to keep doing them until they stop being fulfilling.
 As a result, I have developed a wide range of skills, though it makes the career question hard to answer.
 I still wouldn’t have it any other way.

 1. What would you say are the top three skills needed to succeed at your job?

 1. Selling skills.
 As an introvert, I always avoided jobs that would need me to go out and sell, but at my current job, I’m always selling.
-I’ve mastered the art of the cold emails and calls, and I’m learning how to network with strangers!
+I’ve mastered the art of cold emails and calls, and I’m learning how to network with strangers!

 3. Money management skills.
 You don’t always have the money to do what big corporations can do, yet you do need to get things done.
-So you learn to improvise, and do everything to save some money.
+So you learn to improvise and do everything to save some money.

 1. As a professional how is it working in Nairobi?
 Is Nairobi open to what you do or what could be better?

 Nairobi (Kenya) has a lot more opportunities for young businesses than most places, so I would say it is open to me.
-However, the lack of necessary public services, and the high cost of doing business also makes it very hard to sustainably make profits.
+However, the lack of necessary public services and the high cost of doing business also makes it very hard to sustainably make profits.
 I also wish I wouldn’t need to get to work at 6 am for a decent commute.

 1. What motivates you?